 Stay calm and proceed directly to Seng Kee Yum Cha for the most delicious fun kwor in Adelaide.

-The Market Plaza Food Court does not have coronavirus
+The Market Plaza Food Court does not have the coronavirus

 As coronavirus hysteria peaks globally, Adelaide needs to guard against misinformation and lazy bigotry.